Iran Conflict Member Hub

 Days’ cover

-The average daily fuel demand used by MBIE to calculate days of cover is 8.1 million litres of petrol, 10.7 million litres of diesel and 4.8 million litres of jet fuel.
+The average daily fuel demand used by MBIE to calculate days of cover is:

 The Exclusive Economic Zone (EEZ)